fuzzymfx/fuzzymfx.github.io/content/neak.md

 ---

 In the realm of AI, it is evident that for those without technical expertise, the desire to steer away from coding or constructing intricate queries has intensified.
-You would not want to code/ write complex queries anymore.
 The advent of large language models has conditioned us to prioritize results.
-We do not want to do the manual labor of writing code or queries, we now tend to present a cluster of questions, offer contextual details, and allow GPT and similar tools to handle the rest.
+We do not want to do the manual labor of writing code or queries.
+Instead, we now tend to present a cluster of questions, offer contextual details, and allow GPT and similar tools to handle the rest.

 However, a challenge arises when we seek to safeguard our data from direct interaction with the LLM layer.
 Neak expands upon the RAG framework by specializing in generating SQL queries from natural language inquiries without letting LLM touch the actual data.